 Plane: There are excellent domestic flights in Vietnam with a heap of budget airlines to choose from that’ll help keep your Vietnam budget low.
 As Vietnam is such a huge country taking a couple of flights will help you from needing to take those long overnight journeys.
 An example of this is the journey from Hanoi to Hue, where flights can be found for as little as $30.00!

 Bus: Another super easy way to travel around Vietnam is by bus.
-You can essentially take a bus between any destination in the country, though it may not be the best experience (everyone has their horror stories, including me.
+You can essentially take a bus to any destination in the country, though it may not be the best experience (everyone has their horror stories, including me.
 You can either purchase a ticket each time, or certain travel agencies also offer open tickets, otherwise known as hop on hop off tickets.
 A popular company to do this with is called The Sinh Tourist.
 I have been on their bus trips throughout Vietnam and can highly recommend their services.

 Motorbike: One of the most popular ways to go backpacking in Vietnam is to buy a motorbike and do it yourself.
 If you start your trip in Ho Chi Minh City or Hanoi you will find many agencies and other travelers selling bikes.
 Alternatively, you can also hire them at each destination.
 Though the majority of people buy their own for complete freedom.

 Train: My personal favorite way to travel around Vietnam is the train, though it is a bit pricier than taking the bus.
 The trains here are comfortable, and there is an assortment of options for any budget, from hard seater to soft sleeper.
 The train network runs the length of the country, making it an excellent option.
 The only places I was able to travel by train is from Nha Trang to Mui Ne and Mui Ne to Ho Chi Minh City.
-Though this is simply because there is not a train station in the seaside town of Mui Ne.
+Though this is simply because there is no train station in the seaside town of Mui Ne.
 You can read my post on traveling Vietnam by sleeper train to find out exactly what you need to know.

 Food & Drink In Vietnam

 In Vietnam, you can easily find a wide assortment of food.
 This is even more true in tourist hot spots such as Hanoi, Hoi An, and Ho Chi Minh City.
-From vegan, Italian, Indian and Thai.
+From vegan, Italian, Indian, and Thai.
 There is a variety of cuisines here for foodies.

 Though wherever you find yourself in the country good food will not be far behind.
 The food here in Vietnam is next level and a lot of the time is a highlight in many travelers’ adventures there.
 You will mind little locally run eateries and street food stalls dotted all around the place.